isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 -  *Generalized UDP Source Port for DHCP Relay*, `RFC 8357
    <https://tools.ietf.org/html/rfc8357>`__: The Kea server is able
-   to handle Relay Source Port option in a received Relay-forward message, remembers the UDP port and sends back Relay-reply with a copy of the option to the relay agent using this UDP port.
+   to handle the Relay Source Port option in a received Relay-forward message, remembers the UDP port, and sends back Relay-reply with a copy of the option to the relay agent using this UDP port.

 -  *Dynamic Host Configuration Protocol for IPv6 (DHCPv6)*, `RFC 8415